sagemath/sagewiki_to_gh-2022-10-10/days14.md

-= Sage Days 14: Algebraic Geometry =
+= Sage Days 14: Sage and Macaulay2 for Algebraic Geometry Experimentation =

 March 10 - 12, 2008 in Berkeley, CA